Coordinator: Associate Professor Yipeng Shen (Language and Culture Studies and International Studies)

 - Global core course (one credit): See the global studies concentration.

-- Area courses (five credits): These must be chosen from among the offerings of any department or program, as approved by the concentration coordinator, and must include at least one course at the 300 level at Trinity.
+- Area courses (five credits): These must be chosen from among the offerings of any department or program, as approved by the director, and must include at least one course at the 300 level at Trinity.
 Normally, eligible courses will mention the area or part of the area in their title.

 - Electives (three credits): Electives may consist of area courses from any of the area studies majors, additional global core courses, or language courses in excess of the four-semester requirement (see the introduction to international studies).